 Enable Intel® AMT in the AMI BIOS

-- Power-on the system then press to enter the main menu of the AMI BIOS. - 2.
-In the Advanced menu, select Intel AMT Configuration.
+- Power-on the system then press to enter the main menu of the AMI BIOS. - In the Advanced menu, select Intel AMT Configuration then press <Enter>.

 3. In the Intel AMT Support field, select Enabled.